Monday, April 26th, 2021 – Safeway

 Friday, April 30th, 2021 – 100th Ave NE

-Today started out nice then began a very light rain that continued through most of our walk.
+Today started out nice, then a very light rain began that continued through most of our walk.
 We removed a roadkill rabbit from the street but did find some money.
 On 100th Ave NE, just north of Safeway, Chuck found a quarter.

 Then, he looked across the street to tell Janet, but she was taking a photo of something.
 She was finding more money.

 She found three quarters, two dimes, three nickels and two pennies, $1.12.
-Adding Chuck’s quarter came to a total of $1.37.
+Adding Chuck’s quarter it came to a total of $1.37.
 Not bad for a day.
 Heck, not bad for a week for us.

 At the end of 112th Ave NE where the road construction is going on, we found that one of the traffic control guys left his stop/slow sign behind the guard rail.